PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit replaces three AST-identical attention/gate/QDQ recovery sequences with one ordered helper, including the copy previously embedded in the broader quantized-recovery suffix.
-Each caller still executes the same 10 calls in the same position, from SA/PA and SiNet attention through gate, TransposeConv, unary-fanout, Q/DQ, trailing-output Transpose, and quantized-PReLU bridge recovery.
-The three distinct successors remain outside the helper.
-Runtime pass count is unchanged while the lowerer loses another 23 net lines and its registered-runner AST count falls from 120 to 118.
+The latest implementation unit replaces two AST-identical quantized-activation/ binary-bridge recovery sequences with one ordered helper.
+Each caller still executes the same 10 raw ModelIR mutators in the same position, from quantized HardSigmoid, MaxPool, Softmax, and Logistic recovery through Softmax-Transpose canonicalization and five safe binary-bridge variants.
+The first conditional full binary-bridge call and the second Concat-recovery successor remain outside the helper.
+Runtime pass count, conditions, and registered-runner AST count are unchanged while the lowerer loses another 6 net lines.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.